The information on this page is out of date. However, some of the content may still be useful, so we have archived the page.

 Background on the Data

-The national pass rate is determined based solely on an applicant's first test within the current naturalization application.
-The data represent applicants taking the new naturalization test from October 1, 2008 through February 28, 2011.
+The overall national pass rate is determined based solely on an applicant's first test within the current naturalization application.
+The data represent applicants taking the new naturalization test from October 1, 2009 through February 29, 2012.
 Please note that test results for each applicant are manually entered into the case management system and some errors may occur during manual entry.
 Although every effort has been undertaken to eliminate any errors made during manual data entry, errors may exist that would impact the publicized national pass rate.